zoeannp/jztc_group_project/jztc_group_project-new/Iteration 1/Group meeting report-p2.md

 We need to create a persona each.

 **Conclusions:**
-We decided to do a persona on our personal roles or for the typical user.
+We decided to do a persona on our roles or for the typical user.

 **Action Items:**